-A high-quality history education will help pupils gain a coherent knowledge and understanding of Britain's past and that of the wider world.
-It should inspire pupils’ curiosity to know more about the past.
-Teaching should equip pupils to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
-History helps pupils to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.
+At Thaxted primary school History is a practical and engaging subject which motivates and inspires our children to gain a coherent knowledge and understanding of Britain's past and that of the wider world.
+We aim for it to inspire pupils’ curiosity about the past and to know more about the past.
+We aim to enable children to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
+Through the teaching of History, we endeavour to teach children to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.

 To achieve these objectives, we teach History across KS1 in three year cycles and in KS2 in four year cycles to ensure that all children are taught all of the learning objectives in the National Curriculum and progression is clear as the children move up through the year groups.
 History lessons focus on developing historical skills and children working as historians.
 We intend for our children to have real life experiences and learn about history in an active and creative way.
 The planning of learning always begins with the skills and knowledge that needs to be taught and enrichment opportunities and opportunities to apply learning are carefully mapped.